moonstripe/kojinglick/content/using-github-as-cms.md

         }
     }

 Next, we're going to add another handler, but instead of pulling metadata from our "/content" folder, we'll be extracting the Markdown content into our component in the `markup` property.
-You can choose to make another type interface for the content, but since I'm not looping over anything, it's trival to remember that the markup content is stored in `props.data.markup`
+You can choose to make another type interface for the content, but since I'm not looping over anything, it's trival to remember that the markup content is stored in `props.data.markup`.

     export const handler: Handlers = {
     async GET(req, ctx) {